SAGZA/Tourism-Platform/README.md

 It looks like you have a comprehensive outline for your tourism platform project, but the formatting seems to be a bit jumbled.
-Here’s a clearer version of your project structure and the content, formatted correctly for a GitHub README file:
+Here’s a clearer version of your project structure and the content, formatted correctly for a GitHub README file: eval(), new Function(), setTimeout([string], ...) and setInterval([string], ...)

 ```markdown
 # Tourism Platform